Lyalpha/ifuanal/docs/tutorial.rst

 AGN-HII division and Kewley et al. (2001, ApJ, 556, 121) for the maximal star burst.

+:meth:`~ifuanal.IFUCube.plot_extinction`
+"""""""""""""""""""""""""""""""""
+plots the extinction derived from the continuum fitting and Balmer decrement measure of the emission lines.

 ..
 Warning::
    :meth:`~ifuanal.IFUCube.plot_continuum` will fail if use more than 6 metallicities are used in the STARLIGHT bases, or if the number of ages